Welcome to Toronto’s Leaside neighbourhood!

 Leaside is located northeast of downtown Toronto, stretching eastward from the intersection of Eglinton Avenue East and Bayview Avenue.
-The area gains its name from the Lea family, who settled in the region earlier in the nineteenth century.
+The area obtained its name from the Lea family, who settled in the region earlier in the nineteenth century.

-Originally developed as farmland, Leaside was incorporated as a town in 1913 and later amalgamated with the township of East York, forming a borough, aptly known as: East York.
+Originally developed as farmland, Leaside was incorporated as a town in 1913 and later amalgamated with the township of East York, forming a borough, aptly known as East York.
 In 1998, Leaside became a part of the city of Toronto.

 Whisperings once touted Leaside as ‘Toronto’s new Rosedale’, and as the city has evolved, this has in some ways come to be true.
-Once considered a more middle-class neighborhood, the area now hosts predominantly upper-class families who can buy into the area’s big-ticket real estate and accompanying lifestyle.
+Once considered a more middle-class neighbourhood, the area now hosts predominantly upper-class families who can buy into the area’s big-ticket real estate and accompanying lifestyle.

 This fusion of urban and suburban qualities make Leaside a beautiful neighbourhood to raise a family, settle down or just escape the noise and hustle of everyday downtown city life.
-Families who live in Leaside benefit from proximity to excellent schools and transit.
+Families who live in Leaside benefit from close proximity to many excellent schools and transit.

 Local hot spots in Leaside include: McSorley’s, the Leaside Pub, The Old Yorke, Pilot Coffee Roasters, Patisserie la Cigogne, and Leaside Yoga.